na-na-hi/renget/archive/nahnm.md

 #An Angel With Scales
 ##->Chapter 6 - The Silence<-

 He looked up at her, eyes wide.
 She towered above him, her fit body a spire for her face to watch him from.
 Her eyes held a fire veiled by discipline and protocol that he had never seen before.
-She had always had a fiery temperament, but that seemed to have cooled with age.
+She had always had a fiery temperament, but that seemed to have tempered with age.

 “Lieutenant Kessex,” he replied, trying to keep an even tone.